Six Sigma vs PMP® Certification: Which One is Right for Me?

 Now that we’ve explored how these two certifications differ, let’s look at where they overlap.

-The Similarities Between Lean Six Sigma and the PMP Certification
+The Similarities Between PMP® and Six Sigma Certification

 While both certifications are based on underlying bodies of knowledge, you may have noticed in the previous section that the PMP and the Six Sigma certifications have separate focuses.
 The PMBOK® Guide is primarily meant to improve effectiveness (project success) while Lean Six Sigma is primarily meant to improve efficiency (completing work for the least amount of time, money, and resources).
 While one objective may incidentally improve the other, the best way to ensure maximized effectiveness and efficiency is to ensure that your organization adopts both bodies of knowledge.

-PMP certifications and Lean Six Sigma certifications both hold value, not only in the project management community, but in the business world, too.
+Both the PMP and Six Sigma Certification hold value, not only in the project management community, but in the business world, too.
 These two certifications give project managers a competitive advantage over other applicants, making them enticing hires for any organization.
 PMP credential holders, for example, earn 23% more than their non-certified project management peers.

 Both certifications are recognized globally, meaning certification holders have a variety of international and domestic opportunities.
 The two certifications can be applied to numerous industries, and the certification holders aren’t the only ones who benefit.
 The organizations that hire them can count on successful projects managed by productive employees.

 It’s estimated that 70% of projects fail, and failed projects can be costly for organizations, making it imperative that they have experienced professionals on their team to ensure project funds aren’t wasted.
-While there are a variety of reasons a project can fail, the presence of a project manager with either the PMP or a LSS certification can mitigate the risk of failure.
+While there are a variety of reasons a project can fail, the presence of a project manager with either the PMP Certification or Lean Six Sigma can mitigate the risk of failure.

 Either certification can have a significant positive impact on your salary.
 PMI salary data shows that adding a PMP certification can increase your salary by 22%.
 On the other hand, adding a Lean Six Sigma belt can increase your earning potential by 19%.
 So if your goal is increase your salary, either certification will help you achieve your goal.